alisacorporation/alisacorporation/README.md

 ## 💡 About Me
 I am a passionate Software Engineer with expertise in Web Development, CLI and desktop applications.
 I enjoy building impactful projects and sharing knowledge within the community.

-- 🎓 Education: Computer Science - Transport and Telecommunication Institute (unfinished - 2 years)
+- 🎓 Education: Computer Science - Transport and Telecommunication Institute (finished only 2 years) [2018-2020]
 - 🌍 Location: RIX
-- 💼 Current Role: Unemployed
+- 💼 Current Role: Software Engineer (unemployed)
-- 💻 Portfolio: Soon..
+- 💻 Portfolio: Maybe Soon..
-- 📫 How to reach me: I will reach you!
+- 📫 How to reach me: alisa.corporation[at]protonmail[dot]com

 ---